xlwings/xlwings/docs/pro/server/officejs_custom_functions.rst

 Error handling and error cells
 ------------------------------

-Error cells in Excel such as ``#VALUE!`` are used to display an error from Python. xlwings also treats error cells in a specific way and allows you to return them explicitly.
+Error cells in Excel such as ``#VALUE!`` are used to display an error from Python. xlwings reads error cells as ``None`` by default but also allows you to read them as strings.
+When writing to Excel, you can Excel have an cell formatted as error.
 Let's get into the details!

 Error handling
 **************

 Whenever there's an error in Python, the cell value will show ``#VALUE!``.
 To understand what's going on, click on the cell with the error, then hover (don't click!) on the exclamation mark that appears: you'll see the error message.

-If you see ``Internal Server Error``, you need to consult the Python server logs or you can add an exception handler for the type of Exception that you'd like to see in more detail on the frontend, see ``xlwings_exception_handler`` in the quickstart project under ``app/server_fastapi.py``.
+If you see ``Internal Server Error``, you need to consult the Python server logs or you can add an exception handler for the type of Exception that you'd like to see in more detail on the frontend, see the function ``xlwings_exception_handler`` in the quickstart project under ``app/server_fastapi.py``.

 Writing NaN values
 ******************